bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

     $ cd containers-on-aws-workshop/00-Application/

 Take a look on the contents of this directory.
-You will see that there is directory called `app/` and also a file named `Dockerfile`.
+You will see that there is a directory called `app/` and also a file named `Dockerfile`.
 We will be using this `Dockerfile` to package our web application.
 In order to do that, run the following command inside the `00-Application` directory:

     $ docker build -t containers-workshop-app .